Azure-Samples/media-services-3rdparty-player-samples/docs/THEOplayer/results/ios.md

-# Test results for Video.js on iOS v13.5.1+
+# Test results for THEOplayer on iOS v13.6

 References: